snotwadd20/ClickerFramework/README.md

 --- UI AND DISPLAY HELPERS ---

-o DisplayResource - Use on a UI Text object (or linked to one) to display the current amount of Resource
+- DisplayResource.cs - Use on a UI Text object (or linked to one) to display the current amount of Resource

-o DisplayMultiplier - Use on a UI Text object (or linked to one) to display either the total Tick multiplier or Click multiplier
+DisplayMultiplier.cs - Use on a UI Text object (or linked to one) to display either the total Tick multiplier or Click multiplier

 --- STUFF THAT GOES ON BUTTONS --- (these do most of the work)